 Can I work with you remotely?

-This is a service I am happy to provide to anyone who is interested.
+This is a service we are happy to provide to anyone who is interested.

 What is your payment policy?

 Payments for all services are expected prior to services being rendered.
-Once you schedule an appointment, you will receive a PayPal invoice that can be paid online.
-PayPal processing fees are waived if you choose to pay by cash or check.
+Once you schedule an appointment, you will receive an invoice that can be paid online.
+Processing fees are waived if you choose to pay by cash or check.

-To guide as many as possible, through education, coaching and example, on how to live a holistic and natural life, because I truly believe it’s how we were designed.
+To guide as many as possible, through education, coaching and example, on how to live a holistic and natural life, because we truly believe it’s how we were designed.